numberwang55/numberwang55/README.md

 ## About me

 I'm Craig Banister.
-A software development student at Northcoders (https://www.northcoders.com/).
+A software engineer student at Northcoders (https://www.northcoders.com/).
 I am also a self-taught android developer and passionate about tech.

 - 🌱 I’m currently learning Javascript, HTML & CSS